 DIVISION CORE FUNCTIONS AND ACTIVITIES

-HCPH will return to Commissioner’s Court in 180 days with a detailed strategic plan for the Division.
-The overall strategic plan will include actionable goals, objectives and strategies that will prioritize the responsibilities of the Division, leverage existing resources, and address gaps identified in the County.
-The timeline for completing this process will be late 2021.
+The CHVPS divisions' strategic plan includes actionable goals, objectives, and strategies that will prioritize the responsibilities of the Division, leverage existing resources, and address gaps identified in the County.

 Preliminary aims are to:

 - Improve community health and safety through reduction in gun violence and connection to health-based resources for residents facing urgent adverse situations involving behavioral health and social welfare

 - Increase the availability of health-based, holistic approaches that advance community health and safety in the County and integrate Division programs into a network of community-based services to support behavioral health and meet residents’ basic needs.